Recitation tasks revamped? Students' perceptions of smartphone-based experimental and programming tasks in introductory mechanics: Lessons learned and perspectives

-Given the imbalance between the number of ideas for smartphone experiments and the extent of research on their use in teaching, there is a need for more, especially strictly controlled comparative studies.
-Though difficult to conduct, such studies could enhance our exploratory findings on affective responses elicited by these tasks and would enable examination of new variables, such as student performance, or a more reliable investigation of predictors like gender and prior knowledge.
-Students' open-text feedback in our study can inform the development of a closed-ended questionnaire for a more systematic evaluation of students' experiences.
-Interviews could provide deeper insights into students' task perceptions and their actual task processing and experimental processes.
-Students' data and findings may also serve as a valuable qualitative resource for further analysis.
+Concretely, our results provide a useful basis for future research that (i) bridges the gap between the large number of ideas for smartphone experiments and the comparatively small amount of research on their use in teaching, (ii) further investigates whether there are specific conditions (e.g., in task design or instructional environment) or other outcome variables (e.g., student achievement) in which smartphone-based experimental tasks might outperform traditional recitation tasks, and (iii) deepens our investigation of student predictors (e.g., gender, prior knowledge) on the perception of different task types.
+This can be achieved through studies with different designs and methods, including exploratory field studies like ours and more tightly controlled comparative studies.
+In particular, interviews and students' data and findings can also serve as valuable qualitative resources that provide deeper insights into students' task perceptions and their actual task processing and experimental processes.
+Furthermore, students' open-text feedback in our study can inform the development of a closed-ended questionnaire for a more systematic assessment of students' experiences.
 Future work should also explore the relationship between task design principles \cite[cf.][]{Lahme.2024b} and students' perceptions of learning with the tasks and affective responses.
-For instance, evaluating smartphone-based experimental tasks as longer, open-ended undergraduate research projects \cite[cf.][]{Lahme.2024} could provide insights beyond shorter weekly exercises examined in this study.
+For instance, evaluation of smartphone-based experimental tasks as longer, open-ended undergraduate research projects \cite[cf.][]{Lahme.2024} may provide insights beyond the shorter weekly exercises examined in this study.

+All of these efforts will contribute to a new task culture in undergraduate physics courses that enhances traditional exercise sheets -- one of the most salient stressors among first-year physics students \cite[cf.][]{Lahme.2024c} -- with innovative elements such as student experimentation and use of technology, hopefully with a positive impact on students' cognition and affection.